 You may be able to determine a bad gas cap by removing the cap and checking to see if it runs.
 If it does run well, replace your cap while letting it continue to run.
 Your cap may be bad if your lawn mower dies with the cap replaced and then restarts with the cap removed.

 Solution: If you are unable to unclog the vent by cleaning, you need to purchase a new gas cap.

 Plugged Push Mower Air Filter

-If you are using a foam filter, remove the filter and clean with a mild dish soap and water.
+If you are using a foam filter, remove the filter and clean it with mild dish soap and water.
 Rinse thoroughly and lay flat to dry.
-Once your filter is completely dry, lightly coat your filter with a filter oil and place in your air filter housing.
+Once your filter is completely dry, lightly coat your filter with filter oil and place it in your air filter housing.

 Insufficient Engine Oil Level in Your Push Mower